simp/pupmod-simp-tpm/REFERENCE.md

 ### tpm_ownership

-A type to manage ownership of a TPM. `owner_pass` is required, while `srk-pass` is only necessary if you aren't using Trusted Boot or the PKCS#11 interface.
-The SRK password must be  to be null in order to use those features.
+A type to manage ownership of a TPM. `owner_pass` is required, while `srk_pass` is only necessary if you aren't using Trusted Boot or the PKCS#11 interface.
+The SRK (Storage Root Key) password must be  to be null in order to use those features.

 If you need to use a 'well-known' password, make the password equal to the string 'well-known'.
 The provider will then use the `-z` or `-y` option when